PAIN MANAGEMENT FORUM

 AGENDA

 Curious about the cutting-edge topics and expert speakers at the IVAPM Pain Management Forum?
-Read on to view the full agenda!
+View the full agenda below!

 All Attendees are welcome to attend lectures in either the Veterinary or Veterinary Technician/Nurse track.